p2p-org/nucypher-monitoring/README.md

 4. Select `Type` -> `Telegram`;
 5. Fill `Name`, paste your bot token to `BOT API Token` field and your chat id to `Chat ID` field.
 Click on `Send Test` to check the sending of alerts and if it's OK click on `Save` button;
-6. Additionally you can set another options for including image  into messages, send reminders, etc. Like on screenshot below.
+6. Additionally you can set another options for including image  into messages, send reminders, etc., like on screenshot below.

     ![](./.pics/telegram_3.png)

 ### OpsGenie
+OpsGenie allows for mobile network based alerts like SMS or phone calls.
+You can use an other similar service for that.

-1. Get API key by [OpsGenie documentation](https://docs.opsgenie.com/docs/api-key-management);
+1. Get API key as described in [OpsGenie documentation](https://docs.opsgenie.com/docs/api-key-management);
-2. Repeat items 2,3 list above;
+2. Repeat items 2, 3 on the list above;
 4. Select `Type` -> `OpsGenie`;
 5. Fill `Name`, paste your API key to `API key`.
 Click on `Send Test` to check the sending of alerts and if it's OK click on `Save` button;

 ### Email

+NB: for e-mail alerting to work you need to set up email-related environment variables, as described in Setting up environment

 1. Go to grafana `Alerting` -> `Notification channels`;
 2. Click on `New channel` button;